The BIG Deal -Pt 2

 It is against the backdrop of all these unfolding events, both deeply personal and devastatingly global that ‘The Big Deal - Part 2’ takes place.
 The biggest deal we could have considered, (and still the least important “thing” if indeed life events can be termed”things”), has taken place.
 We were under contract in September, and we declared unconditional in December although we could not have invented the story of the drama and suspense that this decision would bring us.
 But I clamber ahead of myself in my eagerness to relate the rich experiences this deal has brought to our property portfolio and lives.

 You might recall that I had indicated that I felt our vendor was the riskiest aspect to this deal.
-We did not have a plan as yet to find the funds to afford this deal, but I considered that far less of a risk than the vendor herself, greedy and crafty and crazy in turn, it was her inconsistent behaviour that challenged me the most.
+We did not have a plan as yet to find the funds to afford this deal, but I considered that far less of a risk than the vendor herself.
+Her message conveyed through the medium of the agent was changeable and dramatic, without apparent pattern, one moment desperate to sell up and leave Whanganui, the next adamant that we were stealing this property from her.
+It was her inconsistent behaviour that challenged me the most.
 The rest we would work out.

 I could not have foreshadowed a greater truth.